Code-Institute-Submissions/my-super-villain-website-project/README.md

 - UX Design

 This website is for users that are interested in comic book villains.
 They want to see a villain that deserves to be recognized because of his/her interesting character especially their purpose to bring destruction to the world.
 My project will help users to see their favorite villains with their interesting web platform and it will achieve by creating a fan base for those that love their favorite villains.

 ### User stories
 - As a user, I would like to see my favorite villain that has their own background story including his/her abilities and weakness.
 - As a user, I want to be able to navigate easily so that I can see clearly where I need to go.
 - As a user, I want to be able to see the full content of the website.
-- As a user, I want to be able to fully understand his/her purpose as a villain.
 - As a user, I want to catch up with her updates because I want to know if there are any changes to the website.
 - As a villain, I want to have an audience that understands me personally and I want the users to get to know me because of my evil plan to destroy X-men mutants
 - As a villain, I want to be recognized as one of the greatest because I have proved to my audience that I can bring out the best and I'm willing to create a legacy for the next generation villains.
 - As a villain, I want the users to see me clearly and understand what my purpose is.
-- As a returning user, I would like the website to bring out more features such as blogs, gallery or even news updates to see what is going with the villain in the future
-- As a returning user, I would like the website to have major updates especially when I receive the email from the developer.

 ### Design
  - Color Scheme